N1teshift/ittweb/docs/operations/test-plans/README.md

 ## Usage

 These test plans can be used to:
-1. Assign test development tasks to different AI agents or developers
+1. Assign test development tasks to developers
 2. Track test coverage and completion
 3. Guide test implementation
 4. Ensure comprehensive testing across all modules